onesoftsa/quantick-docs/README.md

-# quantick-docs
+# Quantick Docs

-Documentation of quantick API
+This repository is the primary source for documentation for quantick API.